indra-labs/indra/doc/whitepaper.md

 ### Failure modes

-Note the "fail" paths - these are messages that propagate backwards if the TTL does not get an acknowledgement from the next step in the path.
+Note the "fail" paths - these are messages that propagate backwards if the before the configured TTL the sender does not get an acknowledgement from the next step in the path.
 These allow the customisation for the type of traffic, for interactive versus bulk transfer.
+They enable only when timeouts are triggered, in order to diagnose the failure point in the path causing a transmit/receive failure.

 If the failure return cascades are triggered, it means a node in the circuit is either offline or congested, and the onion routing will be reconfigured with a